wp-plugins/prosperent-suite/trunk/README.txt

 == Description ==

-= Deactivate any other Prosperent Plugins before use =

-To view a demo of the Prosperent Suite, visit [Prosperent Demo](http://wordpress.prosperentdemo.com/)

 This plugin contains the following Prosperent tools:

 * **Product Search-** Create a store within your blog.
-* **Performance Ads-** Display ads easily inside widgets, these ads are use an advanced content analyzer to display relevant ads.
+* **Performance Ads-** Display ads easily inside widgets or in content.
-* **Auto-Linker-** Easily link products to the store or the merchant.
+* **Auto-Linker-** Easily link products to the store or a merchant.
-* **Product Insert-** (formerly known as Auto-Comparer) Display a product within your post or page to easily show visitors product information.
+* **Product Insert-** Display a product within your post or page to easily show visitors products.
+* **ProsperLinks-** Contains a link-optimizer and link-affiliator to easily monetize links already in your blog.

 This suite will give you everything you need to easily start making money with your blog.

+To view a demo of the Prosperent Suite, visit [Prosperent Demo](http://wordpress.prosperentdemo.com/)

 **Look at the screenshots to get a brief overview of the tools and what you can do with them.**